VRLabs/Rigidbody-Launcher/README.md

 ## How it works

-A configurable joint is connected to a world-constrained parent kinematic rigidbody and given velocity on it's free Z-axis.
+A configurable joint is connected to a world-constrained parent kinematic rigidbody and given velocity on the Z-axis.
 The joint has collision and stops against the world.
 A particle system under the joint dies with collision, causing a stop action disable, triggering a contact-driven parameter change.

 ## Preview